mmvergara/PETITION_TO_MAKE_CRAB_RAVE_THE_RUST_OFFICIAL_ANTHEM/README.md

 Today, we gather to discuss a matter of utmost importance: the dire need for Rust to adopt "Crab Rave" as its official theme song.

-The goal is to convince the rust team to put "Crab Rave" video embed in the **Official Rust Documentation**.
+The goal is to convince the rust team to put "Crab Rave" in the **Official Rust Documentation**.

 ## Signatures (Open up a PR to sign) 🦀